dhub-dev/template-docusaurus-docs/README.md

 # Docusaurus documentation template

-This project is a Docusaurus documentation template used on Dhub, a wysiwyg mdx editor available at [dhub.dev](https://dhub.dev).
+This project is a Docusaurus documentation template used on Dhub, a WYSIWYG mdx editor available at [dhub.dev](https://dhub.dev).

 ### Preview